dvoelkl/HIDE-deconv/docs/Userguide.md

 HIDE-deconv contains a basic command for plotting Kaplan Meier curves for different cohorts based on the sample sheet.
 The column detailing the event status should contain numerical values, with 0 representing no event and 1 indicating an event.

 To run the command, use the following syntax: `hide-deconv cohort km`.

+Additionally the command has certain flags, that can be turned on:
+- `--risk_table True` adds a risk table below the figure
+- `--censors True` will add marks for censored patients to the plot
+- `--median_surv True` will add dashed lines at 50% survival probability

 ## 8. License
 HIDE-deconv is licensed under the MIT license.